-The list which follows summarises the notation used in the Cambridge's Mathematics examinations.
-Although primarily directed towards Advanced/HSC (Principal) level, the list also applies, where relevant, to examinations at Cambridge O Level/S.C.
+The list which follows summarises the notation used in Cambridge Mathematics examinations.
+Although primarily directed towards Advanced/HSC (Principal) level, the list also applies, where relevant, to examinations at Cambridge O Level/SC is an element of

 1. Set Notation